 A graduate degree is 30 credit hours, which is 10, 3-credit courses.
-Most students complete their graduate degrees in 18-24 months.
-The maximum time allowed to complete your master’s program is six years.
+While most students complete their graduate degrees in 18–24 months, the maximum completion time allowed is six years.

 But ultimately, the time it takes to complete the program depends on how many courses you take throughout the academic year.
 Busy professionals are likely to take fewer courses per semester, while full-time students will take more.
 It’s up to you!
 Do what’s best for your schedule and goals.

-Please note, though: Graduate students who wish to take a break of a full semester or longer should consult with their advisor to ensure appropriate protocols are followed and you’re not declared ineligible for future semesters.
+Please note: Graduate students who wish to take a break of a full semester or longer should consult with their advisor to ensure appropriate protocols are followed and you’re not declared ineligible for future semesters.

 Does ASU offer any expedited online master’s programs?

-There is not a way to expedite your program if you’re only getting a master’s degree other than taking the maximum of 18 credit hours per semester.
-But keep in mind, taking on more than six credit hours per semester is a heavy load at the graduate level.
+You may also take up to 18 credit hours per semester, depending on your availability.
+Your advisor can help you determine what will work best for you and your schedule.
+But keep in mind, taking on more than six credit hours per semester is considered a heavy load at the graduate level.

-For those looking to earn both an undergrad and graduate degree, ASU’s 4+1 programs allow you to complete both in five years total.
+For those looking to earn both an undergraduate and graduate degree, ASU’s 4+1 accelerated programs allow you to complete both degrees in as little as five years.

 Is an online master’s degree respected?

 Absolutely.
-Your degree from ASU Online is taught by the same esteemed faculty as the on-campus programs and your diploma and transcript do not denote you earned the degree online.
-The rigor and quality of the content, as well as the course load, are the same as the on-campus classes.
+Your degree from ASU Online is taught by the same esteemed faculty as the on-campus programs and your transcript doesn’t denote that your degree was earned online.
+The rigor and quality of the content, as well as the course load, are the same as the on-campus courses.
 The online master’s degrees, and all degrees offered at ASU Online, are accredited by The Higher Learning Commission in all regional locations via distance education.

-“Many of our faculty and leadership have worked diligently to prove that learning efficacy and student outcomes are maintained on all modalities,” noted Casey Evans, senior director of strategic learner and program mobilization at EdPlus at ASU.
+“Many of our faculty and leadership have worked diligently to prove that learning efficacy and student outcomes are maintained on all modalities,” noted Casey Evans, executive director for strategy and success at EdPlus at ASU.
 “Your online graduate degree has the same content taught by the same faculty as its on-campus program.”

 Does an ASU Online master’s degree or doctorate degree say “online” on the diploma?